 - I started learning Spanish 3 months ago. => Empecé a aprender español hace 3 meses.

-Phrases that make you sound natural when you speak Spanish
+Spanish Phrases that make you sound natural during a conversation

 In English, there is a lot of expressions that make you sound more natural, such as: “y’ know”, “Y’see”, know what I mean?

 The following expressions are not usually covered in classrooms or textbooks.
 They will spice up your dialogue and make you sound more fluent and natural.

 - Of course! — ¡Claro que si! / ¡Por supuesto!